opennms-forge/onms-k8s-poc/README.md

 Please note that `apex1` uniquely identifies the environment.
 That word will be used as the namespace, the OpenNMS Instance ID, and prefix the `domain` for the FQDNs used in the Ingress Controller.
 Ensure to use the correct hostname for your dependencies, and the same name for the `StorageClass` used when created it.

+Keep in mind the above is only an example.
+You must treat the content of `helm-cloud.yaml` as a sample for testing purposes.

 To tune further, edit [helm-cloud.yaml](helm-cloud.yaml).

 To access the cluster from external Minions, make sure to configure the DNS service correctly on your cloud provider.